(Google Maps)

 Our Legal Take

-Apartment residents and guests have a right to feel safe and secure while on property.
-The Murray Law Firm is questioning the level of security provided to this victim, and whether this horrific incident may have been prevented.
+Apartment residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the apartment complex and whether this tragedy may have been prevented.

-• Have there been previous incidents of violence on or near property and, if so, were any additional security precautions implemented to deter such crime?
+• Have there been prior incidents of violence on or near property?
+If so, were any additional security precautions implemented by the apartment complex owner or management company to deter crime?

-Based upon its extensive and successful experience in handling negligent security cases in Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the apartment and property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.
+Based upon its long, extensive, and successful experience in handling negligent security cases against property owners in the State of Georgia, The Murray Law Firm suggests that photographs and a thorough, unbiased inspection of the property will need to be performed immediately, before any evidence may be repaired, damaged or destroyed.

 Headline Frame Fox News DeskThe Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict for one of our Georgia Clients in Fulton County State Court.